mathjax/MathJax-docs/api/message.rst

     });

-Because of a bug in Internet Explorer, in order to change the side of the screen where the message occurs, you must also set the side for ``#MathJax_MSIE_Frame``, as in
+Because of a bug in Internet Explorer, in order to change the side of the screen where the the message occurs, you must also set the side for ``#MathJax_MSIE_Frame``, as in

 .. code-block:: javascript